lursight/runem/README.md

 #	  hooksPath = ./scripts/git-hooks/husky/
 ```

-### 5.2. phase filters
+### 6.2.
+Phase filters

 Sometimes just want to run a specific phase, so you can focus on it and iterate quickly, within that context.

-#### 5.2.1 Focus on a phase
+#### 6.2.1.
+Focus on a phase

 For example, if you have a `reformat` phase, you might want to run just `reformat` jobs phase whilst preparing a commit and are just preparing cosmetic changes e.g. updating comments, syntax, or docs.